19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Explanation—Grave and sudden provocation will not mitigate the punishment for an offence under this section, if the provocation is sought or voluntarily provoked by the offender as an excuse for the offence; or
+Explanation.—Grave and sudden provocation will not mitigate the punishment for an offence under this section, if the provocation is sought or voluntarily provoked by the offender as an excuse for the offence; or

 if the provocation is given by anything done in obedience to the law or by a public servant in the lawful exercise of the powers of such public servant; or